sertit/eoreader/docs/main_features.md

 ## Plot
 If a quicklook exists, the user can plot the product.
-Always existing for VHR and SAR data, more rarely for other optical sensors.
+Always existing for VHR and SAR data, more rarely for other optical constellations.
 See [Optical](https://eoreader.readthedocs.io/en/latest/notebooks/optical.html) and [SAR](https://eoreader.readthedocs.io/en/latest/notebooks/SAR.html) tutorials for examples.

 ```python